We Will Rock You

 Appears on: US We Will Rock You 5 Track CD Single (1991),

-Similar to the other Rubin mixes, but even worse.
-Basically the album track with samples and beats added to it.
-Pure crap.
+Similar to the other Rubin mixes, but not quite as good.
+Basically the album track with samples and beats added to it, which doesn't fit the song very much.

 We Are The Champions (Gulf War Version) 3:11